infinum/accessibility-mobile-standards/ios-operable.md

 ### Pause, Stop, Hide

-Moving, blinking, or scrolling, or auto-updating content in the app
+Moving, blinking, or scrolling, or auto-updating content in the app.

 #### ✅ Success technique(s)